Get started adding systems and devices to SEM

 Install the SEM agent on servers, domain controllers, and workstations to monitor local events on the systems in your network.
 The SEM agent is a stand-alone service that collects and normalizes log data on the remote system before it is sent to SEM for processing.

-See Install SEM agents to protect servers, domain controllers, and workstations in the SEM Installation Guide for installation steps.
+See Install the SEM agent in the SEM Installation and Upgrade Guide for installation steps.

 SEM agents can: